Current time Mersing Harbour Centre:

 |Planning a Tioman trip?
 Book your Mersing - Tioman ferry tickets online, realtime, safely and securely!
 Or call our Singapore Support Desk at +65 900 79345 - Over 180.000+ tickets sold!|

 Port Dickson, pearl of Malaysia's breathtaking west coastWant to book your bus tickets to Port Dickson online?
 Use below form for real-time bus reservations.
 Instant confirmation of your bus seats.
-NOTE: Peak season is March to August
+NOTE: Peak season is August till October

 Port Dickson, or "PD" as it's affectionately known by the locals, is a popular R&R destination, located about 60 km, an hour's drive or so, from KL, in the state of Sembilan.
 It's a great place for beach relaxation or just to get away from the hustle and bustle of city life.